TampaRuby/coder-night/README.md

 # Coder Night

-A web application for managing Coder Night events.
+A Rails application for managing Coder Night events.

 ## Dependencies

-* Ruby 1.9
+* Ruby 1.9 (See the Gemfile for other rubygem based dependencies)
-* Rails 3.2 (See the Gemfile for other rubygem based dependencies)
+* SQLite (development)
-* MongoDB 2.0
+* PostgreSQL (production)

 ## Getting Started